Rachnerd/graphql-dataloader-poc/README.md

 - Server hits the SearchService twice because of the query split.
 - Server hits the PriceService for each item.

-When we switch from http link to batch http link in the client, the client output changes to:
+When batching is enabled the client output changes to:

 ```
 14:12:12.544: Send queries